 - All of your users (broadcast)

-The Push Initiator sends the content when it's available so that data traffic is generated only when necessary.
+The server-side app sends the content when it's available so that data traffic is generated only when necessary.

 - Runs in the background

-The Push Initiator sends content as bandwidth becomes available so that it doesn't interfere with other apps.
+The server-side app sends content as bandwidth becomes available so that it doesn't interfere with other apps.

 - Minimal battery drain

-The Push Service minimizes the impact on device batteries because the push-enabled app listens in the background for the Push Initiator to send content to it.
+The Push Service minimizes the impact on device batteries because the push-enabled app listens in the background for the server-side app to send content to it.
 The app doesn't need to poll the push server for content.